Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 Page 1 (Back of Cover)

 My shorthand says "entrance chaos".
 I remember why.
 For those who've never been, finding the paddock at Blackhawk Farms is, well ... iffy.
-Post-arrival, it's simple: continue straight until you're surrounded by buildings.
-We weren't told this the night before and ended up taking a right onto the track itself (vehicle, trailer and all).
+After you arrive, simply continue straight until buildings surround you.
+Because no one told us this the night before, we took a right onto the track itself (vehicle, trailer and all).
 So take note that "one right and the very next left" is a no-no. Just go straight until you pass the tiny double stop signs that are facing illogically away from you.

 I also noted their introductory "help us help you" safety concerns.
 For example, if you're going to sit out a session, make sure your designated instructor knows.
-Yes, this is allowed and no, you won't be ejected from the course.
+Yes, they allow this and no, the course staff won't eject you.

-At the very start of the booklet, signups are invited to take note of their own personal goals.
+At the very start of the booklet, instructors invite signups to note their personal goals.
 Mine, having attended many track days before, involved smoothness of form, speed as a result (not a goal) and to learn the Blackhawk Farms circuit.
-Halfway into the event, students are asked to revisit this and ask themselves if they've developed for the better.
+Halfway into the event, instructors ask students to revisit this and assess whether they've improved.

 Session 1